Insight & Foresight

 • Complexity: risk of overwhelming users with too many options - we knew from existing search journeys many filters and options were left unused

-Interaction: All gestures across active UI Graph - with node connector lines guiding users
+All gestures across active Graph UI

 Results